Daniel Schlereth

-Daniel Robert Schlereth (born May 9, 1986) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Arizona Diamondbacks and Detroit Tigers.
-He is currently the pitching coach for the Western Michigan Broncos.
+Daniel Robert Schlereth (born May 9, 1986) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Detroit Tigers.
+He currently serves as the pitching coach for the South Florida Bulls.

 Early years

 Schlereth was born in Anchorage, Alaska, before moving to Highlands Ranch, Colorado.
 He is a graduate of Highlands Ranch High School.
-During his senior year, he struck out a school record 19 batters in a single game.
-He was named to the top 50 All-Star game players his senior year.
-He also played quarterback for the football team and broke the school rushing record in a single season by a QB and had the longest run from scrimmage in school history, 96 yards.
+During his high school career, he struck out a school record 19 batters in a single game while throwing a total of 6 no-hitters.
+He also played quarterback for the football team and broke the school rushing record in a single season and had the longest run from scrimmage in school history, 96 yards.
 He was named Colorado Gatorade Offensive Player of the Year his senior season.

 College career

-Schlereth attended UNLV for one season as a member of the baseball team, but did not appear in any games.
+Schlereth attended UNLV for one season as a member of the baseball team, but did not appear in any games due to a medical redshirt.
 He then transferred to the University of Arizona, where he pitched for three seasons.
-During his time at Arizona, he pitched alongside former Detroit Tigers teammate Ryan Perry.
+During his time at Arizona, he was named a Collegiate Baseball All-American in 2008 and a two time All Pac-10 performer.
+He also pitched alongside Detroit Tigers teammate Ryan Perry.

 Professional career

 Arizona Diamondbacks

 Schlereth was drafted by the Oakland Athletics in the 8th round of the 2007 Major League Baseball Draft, but did not sign.
-He then was drafted by the Arizona Diamondbacks 26th overall in the 2008 Major League Baseball Draft.
+He then was drafted by the Arizona Diamondbacks in the 1st round (26th overall) of the 2008 Major League Baseball Draft.
 He made his major league debut in a relief appearance against the Atlanta Braves on May 29, 2009, throwing a perfect inning.

 Detroit Tigers

-On December 9, 2009 Schlereth and Max Scherzer were traded to the Detroit Tigers as part of a three-team trade that brought Ian Kennedy and Edwin Jackson to the Diamondbacks.
+On December 9, 2009, Schlereth and Max Scherzer were traded to the Detroit Tigers as part of a three-team trade that brought Ian Kennedy and Edwin Jackson to the Diamondbacks.
 Schlereth spent the first half of the 2010 season with the Toledo Mud Hens, posting a 2.83 ERA and 45 strikeouts.
-He was called up by the Tigers on July 2, 2010 to replace Fu-Te Ni on the roster, who was sent down two days earlier.
+He was called up by the Tigers on July 2, 2010, to replace Fu-Te Ni on the roster, who was sent down two days earlier.
 On August 15, 2011, Schlereth gave up Jim Thome's 600th home run against the Twins at Comerica Park.
 On November 30, 2012, the Tigers non-tendered Schlereth's contract, making him a free agent.
-He was then traded back to the Detroit Tigers from the Pittsburgh Pirates for cash, on June 24, 2014 and was assigned to the Detroit Tigers Triple a team, The Toledo Mud Hens.

 Baltimore Orioles

-On December 19, 2012, Schlereth was signed to minor league deal with the Baltimore Orioles with an invitation to spring training.
+On December 19, 2012, Schlereth was signed to minor league contract with the Baltimore Orioles that included an invitation to spring training.
+He made 12 appearances for the Triple-A Norfolk Tides, recording an 0.82 ERA with 7 strikeouts across 11 innings of work.

 Pittsburgh Pirates

-Schlereth signed a minor league deal with the Pittsburgh Pirates on December 18, 2013.
+Schlereth signed a minor league contract with the Pittsburgh Pirates on December 18, 2013.
+In 21 appearances for the Triple-A Indianapolis Indians in 2014, he struggled to a 1-2 record and 7.23 ERA with 18 strikeouts across 18 2/3 innings pitched.

-Return to Detroit